• Overall, we do not recommend Life Alert medical systems due to non-transparent pricing and untrustworthy sales processes.

 Bay Alarm Medical is our choice for at-home fall detection because the brand’s necklace proved more sensitive and effective during our fall tests than any other at-home device.
 The fall detection necklace automatically called the monitoring center after all three hard, fast falls and all three soft, slow falls.
 Although Life Alert claims fall detection devices don’t work, we know this one does.
 That said, this technology isn’t guaranteed to detect all falls, so it’s important to conduct regular check-ins when you or a care recipient has a high fall risk.

-Bay Alarm Medical treats its customers to a one-year price lock guarantee, 30-day trial period, and free lifetime warranty for wear-and-tear without a long-term contract.
+Bay Alarm Medical treats its customers to a one-year price lock guarantee, a 30-day trial period, and a free lifetime warranty for wear-and-tear without a long-term contract.

 Our final verdict